neyaznafiz/neyaznafiz/README.md

 <div align="left">

  ### WHAT I AM WORKING ON NOW...!
- Currently, I'm working on a POS software called "Queue". &nbsp; </br> This software has some amazing features for managing your business.
+ Currently, I'm working on a POS software called "Queue".
+This software has some amazing features for managing your business.

 </div>